 The SCA New Hampshire Conservation Corps is a partnership between the Student Conservation Association, The New Hampshire Department of Natural and Cultural Resources and AmeriCorps.
 Since 1994, the SCA New Hampshire Conservation Corps has provided nearly one million hours of service to the lands and people of New Hampshire.
 Each year, volunteers contribute tens of thousands of service hours, providing environmental education programming to the state’s residents and visitors, and completing conservation service projects that improve and protect the state’s recreational, environmental, and cultural resources.

 The mission of the SCA New Hampshire Corps is to serve the communities and public lands of New Hampshire while building leadership and technical skills in the conservation ﬁeld.
 SCA New Hampshire Corps members perform direct hands-on service while developing their ethic of service and citizenship.
 These highly motivated young adults, usually ages 21-29, enhance and protect natural areas through environmental education programs, interpretive ranger programs, and conservation stewardship projects that include trail and recreational management projects as well other land and historic preservation projects.

 The SCA New Hampshire Conservation Corps is currently hiring Field Crew Members and Interpretive Rangers.
-Both positions will live and learn along side one another during the beginning of the program before splitting up to complete their specific service activities for the rest of the program.
-The program hires 18 Field Crew Members and 9 Interpretive Rangers to assist the state each year.
+Both positions will live and learn alongside one another during the beginning of the program before splitting up to complete their specific service activities for the rest of the program.
+The program hires 18 Field Crew Members and nine Interpretive Rangers to assist the state each year.